 I used to do this thing where I would try and bake what the bakers are making on the Great British Baking Show, so this recipe popped out of the signature challenge of an episode.
 The requirements were to make a torte cake which has no wheat flour and more than one layer.
-I decided on a lemon blueberry almond meal torte cake with whipped vanilla cream cheese frosting.
-I decided on the lemon blueberry flavor because I always gravitate towards chocolate and wanted to try something different and boy was I pleased with the results!
+I decided on a lemon blueberry torte cake with whipped vanilla cream cheese frosting and an almond flour sponge.

-I made 2 almond meal torte cakes flavored with lemon zest and vanilla.
+I made two almond meal torte cakes flavored with lemon zest and vanilla.
 In between the two cakes is a layer of lemon curd and blueberries.
 There’s more lemon curd on top and then it’s covered with the cream cheese frosting.
+I practically never use dairy, but I wanted to try out cream cheese with this cake.
 This is a super rich decadent cake, worth every bite.

 You just have to be super careful after the egg whites go in.
 The less mixing the better.
 The more you mix, the more air bubbles are released from your batter and then the cake won’t rise.